Some history

 apt remove MyPackage

 will remove "MyPackage".
+And

 note : Dependencies are other pieces of software that your program needs to run, they are probably libraries : collections of pre-written code that programmers use so they don’t have to write everything from scratch.